C13M3n7/AnimalPressurePlate/README.md

 python google_upload.py
 ```
 8. Adjust email settings by setting up Google cloud:

--open google cloud console
+- open google cloud console
--create a new project
+- create a new project
--enable google drive API
+- enable google drive API
--find the search bar type credentials
+- find the search bar type credentials
--make OAUTH 2.0 Client ID
+- make OAUTH 2.0 Client ID
--download the credentials and then save as credentials.json
+- download the credentials and then save as credentials.json
--put the code in google_upload.py at:
+- put the code in google_upload.py at:
 ```bash
 if not creds or not creds.valid:
         if creds and creds.expired and creds.refresh_token: